Steelers-Chargers Preview

 LOS ANGELES (AP)Coaches preach about preparing for all contingencies.
 Rarely has it been more accurate than what Pittsburgh’s Mike Tomlin and Los Angeles’ Brandon Staley are dealing with going into Sunday night’s pivotal AFC matchup.

-Both teams have key players in COVID-19 protocols with a chance they could play this week.

-Steelers quarterback Ben Roethlisberger is meeting virtually after testing positive last Saturday.
+However, Steelers quarterback Ben Roethlisberger was cleared Saturday to start after passing the NFL’s COVID-19 protocols.
+Pittsburgh will still be without star safety Minkah Fitzpatrick, who is out after being put onto the COVID-19 list Monday.
 Chargers outside linebacker Joey Bosa was placed on the reserve/COVID-19 list Tuesday as a close contact after Jerry Tillery had a positive test.

-For Staley, preparing for two quarterbacks isn’t an additional layer of stress.
+Roethlisberger’s uncertain status during the week forced Los Angeles to prepare for both Roethlisberger and backup Mason Rudolph, though Staley doesn’t consider the added prep an issue.

 ”Every game, you go into the plan saying, `OK, if this happens, then this person is in here and this is how the game is going to go.’
 It’s part of your weekly routine,” he said. ”This one just happens to be a little bit different because either one of them could play, where most of the time, when you’re preparing for a backup, it’s only in an emergency.”

 Mason Rudolph found out he was starting last week’s game against Detroit less than 24 hours before kickoff.
 He completed 30 of 50 passes for 242 yards with a touchdown and interception in a 16-16 tie.
-The fourth-year signal caller said he is preparing as if he will start, but doesn’t know if that will be the case.
+Rudolph spent the week working with the starters but will go back to his reserve role against the Chargers.

+Roethlisberger is no stranger to missing practice and then playing.
+He was forced to work virtually with the team for a week last November before a meeting with Cincinnati after being contact traced.
+He started against the Bengals and threw for 333 yards and four touchdowns.

 Meanwhile, Bosa has the best opportunity of being on the field for the prime-time contest.
 He could come off the list Saturday if he has tested negative for five straight days.